An explanation of Mondrian's oeuvre by Michael Sciam

 1933

-Compared with the earlier lozenge compositions, in Fig. 12 the square unit consists of a larger and diversified amount of elements.
-This is also a way to open up unity to multiplicity.
+Compared with the earlier lozenge compositions, the probable square of Fig. 12 consists of a larger and diversified number of parts.
+Another way to open up unity to multiplicity.

 New York Boogie Woogie